2008-Untangled/Music-Service-API/README.md

   <h3 align="center">Music Service API</h3>

   <p align="center">
     This is a microservice that was built to provide music information to the Untangled application.
+When receiving a request for a song, this microservice consumes the <a href="https://developer.spotify.com/documentation/web-api/">Spotify API</a>, complies the relevant information, and returns that information in the response.
     <br />
     <a href="https://github.com/2008-Untangled"><strong>Explore the docs »</strong></a>
     <br />